Keto Carnitas (Instant Pot or Slow Cooker)

-These Keto Whole30 Carnitas are INCREDIBLY tender and flavorful!
+These Keto Carnitas are incredibly tender and flavorful!
 They can be made in an Instant Pot or slow cooker and come together easily.
 These pork carnitas are melt in your mouth delicious and great for meal prep and leftovers!

 Whenever I make this for my family, they go crazy for it!
 Leftover pork carnitas never last long in my house.
 These pork carnitas are great for anything from tacos, salads and burritos to healthy meal prep.
 They taste just like the Chipotle carnitas, but they’re way more healthy!

-These crispy Keto and Whole30 carnitas are a blog favorite.
+These crispy Whole30 and Keto carnitas are a blog favorite.
 Here is why you’ll love them:

 - This meat is extremely tender.
 Once pulled, it is melt in your mouth tasty!